Gesee-y/Cruise.jl/README.md

 But that's not everything about it.
 You can make plugins for different types of architectures.
-For example make an ECSPlugin and other plugins and logics requiring an ECS will work smoothly Same with SceneTree.
+For example make an ECSPlugin and other plugins and logics requiring an ECS will work smoothly Same with SceneTree or any crazy game architecture you have always dreamed of.

-Cruise already comes with two default architectures: ECS and SceneTree.
+Cruise already comes with two architectures: ECS and SceneTree.

 ## Plugins

-So in order to extend itself, Cruise relies on a **plugin system**.
+So in order to extend itself, Cruise relies on a **DAG-driven architecture**.
-In Cruise, system (or module) execution is driven by a DAG (Directed Acyclic Graph) that represents dependencies between modules and their execution order.
+So in Cruise, system (or plugin) execution is driven by a DAG (Directed Acyclic Graph) that represents dependencies between them and their execution order.
 Each graph is then assigned to a specific part of the game loop (before update, after update, etc.).

 A **plugin** is essentially a subgraph that can be merged into the main graph at a specific point in the game loop to be used.

-This allows us to build a renderer plugin, an ECS plugin, a SceneTree plugin, a physics plugin, or even a bundle of plugins (like a complete ECS architecture plugin or a visual editor plugin).
+This allows us to build a renderer plugin, an ECS plugin, a SceneTree plugin, a physics plugin, or even a bundle of plugins (like a visual editor plugin).

-## Provided Modules
+## Provided Tools

 ### Core

+> These modules are included into Cruise when you add it with the package manager
 - [GDMathLib.jl](https://github.com/Gesee-y/GDMathLib.jl): The mathematics toolbox.
 It contains game-dev functions (lerp, slerp, etc.), stack-allocated structures for optimized performance, vector and quaternion manipulation, optimized matrix operations, boxes and circles, an extensible coordinate system, colors, and more.

 - [NodeTree.jl](https://github.com/Gesee-y/NodeTree.jl): Tree manipulation to create `SceneTree`s and any parent–child relationship.